Agriculture

 Cultural Practices in Turmeric Farming

-After the plantation is complete, mulching is done on the raised bed with green leaves.
-It helps improve the germination of seed rhizomes, prevents soil washoff because of heavy rains, adds organic matter in the soil and prevents moisture during dry periods.
+After the planting is complete, mulch is applied to the raised bed with green leaves.
+It helps improve seed rhizome germination, prevents soil washoff during heavy rains, adds organic matter to the soil, and prevents moisture loss during dry periods.
 The first mulching should be done during planting with green leaves at the rate of 4 to 5 tonnes per acre.
-The mulching is repeated again at 2 tonnes per acre on the 50th day after the plantation.
-You can also pour cow dung slurry on the bed after each mulching to improve nutrient availability and microbial activity.

-Manuring & Fertilizing in Turmeric
+Manuring & Fertilising in Turmeric Farming

-Cropping Systems in Turmeric
+Cropping Systems in Turmeric Farming

 Disease & Pest Management in Turmeric Cultivation

 Turmeric crops are prone to common pests and diseases.
-If shoot borer incidence is observed, then cut the shoots open, pick out the larve, and destroy it.
+If shoot borer incidence is observed, then cut the shoots open, pick out the larva, and destroy it.
 You can also spray 0.5% neem oil, if required, at fortnightly intervals.

 Harvesting of Turmeric Crops